|NEWS / ANNOUNCEMENTS|

 with no per diem.
 Added to this, S Natarajan, as a dancer, director and

-patron, would be completing his 63 years of yeomen service for the cause
+patron, completed his 63 years of yeomen service for the cause

 glorious years of donning the challenging heroine role of Chandramati in